Software Engineer III-IV / Software Architect (4400)

 The position is located at the NRAO Socorro, New Mexico facility, which combines an academic setting with a rural environment.
 The successful candidate will join a team of professionals engaged in research and development in the fields of science, engineering, software development, and education.
 Work is typically performed in a research or development environment.
 Must be able to operate a personal computer.
 May occasionally work at high altitudes.
 Must be able to communicate effectively both verbally and in writing.

-Bachelor's degree in computer science, engineering, scientific or related field
+Bachelor's degree in computer science, engineering, scientific or related field; highly relevant experience may be considered in lieu of a Bachelor's degree.

 An advanced degree in a related field